x1B/nbe/README.md

 Edges have the string properties `type` and `label`, while vertices have a `label` as well as a list of `ports`.
 Each port is an object with a `label`, an `id` (unique within the vertex), an optional `direction` which is either `"out"` or `"in`" (default), and an optional `edgeId` referencing the edge a port is connected to (if any).

-Applications instantiate a node based editor using the AngularJS directive `nbeGraph`, which should be set as `data-nbe-graph`.
+Applications instantiate a node-based editor using the AngularJS directive `nbeGraph`, which should be referenced as `data-nbe-graph`.
-Have a look at the file `lib/logic_demo.html` for an example of an nbe embedding.
+Have a look at the file `lib/logic_demo.html` for an example of an NBE embedding.
 For styling to work, it is recommended to put the `nbeGraph` onto a DIV, and to put that DIV inside another block-level element with fixed dimensions and CSS class `graph-container`.
 The directive takes an AngularJS binding expression that must evaluate to a graph-model as described above.